Saudi Aramco signs engineering and construction deals worth $4.5 billion

 Signing the deals at a public ceremony in Dhahran, Aramco did not give the value of each agreement.

-Among the deals, Spanish engineering company Tecnicas Reunidas is to build gas compression plants for the Hawiyah and Haradh fields which will extend plateau production for both fields for the next 20 years, Aramco said.
+Among the deals, Spanish engineering company Tecnicas Reunidas (TRE.MC) is to build gas compression plants for the Hawiyah and Haradh fields which will extend plateau production for both fields for the next 20 years, Aramco said.

 The project will boost gas production capacity by 1.3 billion standard cubic feet per day.